 This course will assist career and technical education teachers in learning how to prepare, administer, and score classroom assessments that are aligned with curriculum and instruction.
-Attention will be given to the design of performance assessments that will align with project-focused learning targets common to vocational-technical courses.
+Attention will be given to the design of performance assessments that will align with project-focused learning targets common to career and technical education courses.
+This is a dual- listed course for undergraduate and/or graduate credit.
+Additional and differentiated assignments will be required for students taking this course at the graduate level.
+Prerequisite: EDC 100 (for all students who began their career and technical degree programs on or after September 1,2009.
+EDC 100 is the E-Folio System used for documenting and tracking student mastery of program competencies.)